Reasons to choose Wilson Browne

 The High Court held that the requirement for vacant possession had not been satisfied, as the definition of premises prevented G from handing back an empty shell of a building which was dysfunctional and could not be occupied.
 The requirement for vacant possession could not be satisfied where the state of the property meant that C’s use of the property was substantially impeded.
 G appealed.

 The Court of Appeal (Newey, Laing and Moylan LJJ) overturned the decision of the High Court.
 It held that a condition for vacant possession requires the tenant to return the property to the landlord free from people, chattels and legal interests, rather than being concerned with the physical condition of the property.
-In this particular lease, the break clause was not expressed to be conditional on the tenant having observed and performed any covenants in the lease, including any repairing obligations.
+In this particular lease, the break clause was not expressed to be conditional on the tenant having observed and performed any covenants in the commercial lease, including any repairing obligations.

 C submitted that the premises (as defined) were to be returned to them under the break clause.
 As the definition of premises extended to the landlord’s fixtures (subject to replacement of any such items in accordance with the covenants in the lease and the de minimis rule) and G had removed those fixtures, G had failed to comply with the break clause.
 The court held that this interpretation of the lease would have unintended implications for the parties and would undermine business common sense, particularly as C could recover compensation from the tenant for the breach of repair separately.